 DemosThe following web demonstrations offer more insight into the techniques and methods we develop.

-Visual Question Answering (VQA)
+Visual Question Answering (VQA) on real world images

 Grounded Colour Naming Game